 Paid trafficTraffic from paid referrals or traffic generated through paid advertisements or promotional activities.
 These include paid advertising campaigns like display ads or search engine marketing.
 Bots in paid traffic are an indication of Invalid Traffic (IVT).

 Risk scoreA numeric risk value from 0-100 assigned to a request.
-The HUMAN Sensor calculates a risk score, then sends a cookie embedded with the score to the HUMAN Enforcer.
+The HUMAN Sensor calculates a risk score, then sends the risk cookie embedded with the score to the HUMAN Enforcer.
 Depending on the score, the Enforcer will block or allow the request.

 Secondary detection mechanismThe use of advanced technology to analyze data and identify threat patterns after the initial block or allow decision is made.
 In bot management, this means reviewing attack data in aggregate to isolate attack profiles, correlate requests, and react to attackers’ specific adaptations over time.